Mr-S-Mirzoev/yaml-optimize/README.md

 cmake -B build -DYO_BUILD_TOOLS=1 -DYO_BUILD_TESTS=1 -DCMAKE_BUILD_TYPE=Release
 ```

-Here you see the flags, that can be used when building `yaml-optimize` library. `YO_BUILD_TOOLS` and `YO_BUILD_TESTS` are 0 by default, as I want the build to be minimal.
-If you tick the `YO_BUILD_TOOLS` option, tools `yaml-optimize` and `yaml-resolve` are built:
+Here you see the flags that can be used when building the yaml-optimize library.
+YO_BUILD_TOOLS and YO_BUILD_TESTS are 0 by default, as I want the build to be minimal.
+If you tick the YO_BUILD_TOOLS option, tools yaml-optimize, and yaml-resolve are built:

 ```
 USAGE:
   yaml-optimize [-?|-h|--help] [-l|--limit <optimization limit>] -i|--input <input> [-o|--output <output>] [-v|--verbose]

-YAML Optimizer - A tool for optimizing YAML configurations with the use of anchors, references and merge keys
+YAML Optimizer - A tool for optimising YAML configurations with the use of anchors, references and merge keys

 OPTIONS, ARGUMENTS:
   -?, -h, --help
   -l, --limit <optimization limit>
-                          limit to when to stop optimization -i, --input <input>     path to input file
+                          limit to when to stop optimisation -i, --input <input>     path to input file
   -o, --output <output>   path to output file (defaults to input filename + ".optimized") -v, --verbose           enable verbose mode